Tea, black

 This section has been translated automatically.

-1. Kraft K (2007) Skin diseases.
+1. Kraft K (2007) Diseases of the skin.
 Zschr Phytotherapy 28: 76-78

-2. Rees JR et al (2007) Tea consumption and basal cell and squamous cell skin cancer: results of a case-control study.
+2. Rees JR et al. (2007) Tea consumption and basal cell and squamous cell skin cancer: results of a case-control study.
 J Am Acad Dermatol 56: 781-855